Skip to main content

 White Cherry Tomatoes tomato Jan 7 Jan 28 Transplant Apr 8 – Apr 13

-White Detroit Beets root_vegetable Jan 21 Jan 28 Transplant Mar 24 – Mar 29
+White Detroit Beets root vegetable Jan 21 Jan 28 Transplant Mar 24 – Mar 29

-White Icicle Radishes root_vegetable Jan 21 Jan 28 Transplant Feb 27 – Mar 9
+White Icicle Radishes root vegetable Jan 21 Jan 28 Transplant Feb 27 – Mar 9

-White Lisbon Bunching Onions root_vegetable Jan 7 Jan 28 Transplant Apr 3
+White Lisbon Bunching Onions root vegetable Jan 7 Jan 28 Transplant Apr 3

-Yarrow flower Jan 28 Plant Out
+Yarrow flower Jan 28 Plant Out Perennial — see plant page

 Yellow Beefsteak Tomatoes tomato Jan 7 Jan 28 Transplant Apr 13 – Apr 23